alyssaybarra/FinalProjectCPP/README.md

 Papa's Biologeria is an immersive educational experience designed to delve into the intricate intersection of data science and biology.
 This interactive game is meticulously crafted to facilitate a comprehensive understanding of fundamental concepts within the realm of data science applications in biology.

 ## Overview
 Welcome to the 3D laboratory setting of Papa's Biologeria!
-Embark on an enlightening journey guided by an AI companion who adeptly navigates users through a spectrum of biological phenomena.
+Embark on an enlightening journey guided by an AI companion, Jeffery, who adeptly navigates users through a spectrum of biological phenomena.
 Witness firsthand how these phenomena can be intricately modeled and comprehended using cutting-edge bioinformatics techniques.

 ## Key Features
 Immersive 3D Environment: Step into a captivating laboratory setting that brings the world of biology to life.